chrisbrake/PythonSandbox/nuitka/README.rst

     python -m nuitka --follow-imports compileMe.py

 This will give you a single .bin file.
-It depends on a compatible CPython being installed.
+It depends on a compatible CPython being installed, but has your requirements bundled.

 This 79 byte Python example file becomes 161 kB